MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-764-Direct-Loan-Making/subpart-C-Requirements-All-Direct-Program-Loans/section-764.101.md

 (i) Related by blood or marriage, at least one member must be the operator of a family farm;

-(ii) Not related by blood or marriage, the entity members holding a majority interest must be operators of a family farm.
+(ii) Not related by blood or marriage, the entity members holding at least 50 percent interest must be operators of a family farm.

 (3) Except for EM loans, the collective interests of the members may be larger than a family farm only if: